Omega-3 Calming Benefits

 What Is Omega-3?

-Omega-3 fatty acids are a group of essential polyunsaturated fats that play a vital role in overall health.
-Unlike saturated fats—commonly found in processed foods and baked goods—omega-3s are considered “healthy fats,” particularly beneficial for cardiovascular health.
+Omega-3 fatty acids are essential polyunsaturated fats that play a vital role in overall health, with a wide range of proven benefits.
+Unlike saturated fats—commonly found in processed foods and baked goods—omega-3s are considered “healthy fats,” particularly supportive of cardiovascular health.

 They help increase HDL (good cholesterol) while lowering triglycerides, a type of fat in the blood linked to a higher risk of stroke and high blood pressure.